Did you ever stop to realize that our thoughts create our reality? That they even create and change our physiology, our internal chemistry?

 Some Interesting Facts About Thoughts

-Estimates say between 70 – 80 % of our thoughts have a negativity bias.
+Estimates predict that circa 60% of our thoughts are repetitive and that as much as two thirds of these repetitive thoughts will have a negativity bias.
 Researchers have found out that our brains are hard wired to register and remember negative events more quickly and deeply than positive ones.
+They are sticky!
 This was good when we had to be alert for lions lurking around the corner and to avoid possible dangerous situations but not so handy in today’s world.
 Today, the snake turns around to bite its own tail.

 The Physiology of Thoughts

 What happens when a not so supportive thought occurs to us.
-Let’s take a thought such as: “she doesn’t like me anymore” or “I’m going to lose my job.”
+Let’s take a thought such as: “she doesn’t like me anymore” or “I’m going to lose my job” or “this project isn’t going to work out”.
 Short little sentences but what an impact they can have, if we let them.
-Or how about our internal critic, that brain ‘voice’ that tells us how incompetent we are, how unworthy we are…You’re getting the picture, right?
+Or how about our inner critic, that ‘voice’ in our brain telling us how incompetent we are, how unworthy we are…You’re getting the picture, right?

-As a fearful thought loops around and around in our brain the effects manifest themselves everywhere.
+As a fearful thought loops its way around and around in our brain, the effects manifest themselves everywhere.
 If it’s an especially fearful thought, we lose our ability to think clearly for 4- 6 hours.
 Our immune system is compromised for up to 6 hours.

 In a Word?… Mindfulness

 As I mentioned at the start of this article, the first step is awareness.
-And that is what has been created here in each and every one of you.
-We need to truly practice mindfulness, ‘hear’ our thoughts and make a decision as to whether this pattern of thinking is supporting us or not.
+And that is what has been created here in this article, in each and every one of you.
+We need to truly practice mindfulness; ‘hear’ our thoughts and make a decision as to whether this pattern of thinking is supporting us or not.
 If it’s not, then the responsibility is upon you, and only you, to decide how to deal with it.
-We don’t always get to choose what happens to us, but we can choose, we must choose, how we will react.
+We don’t always get to choose what happens to us but we can choose, we must choose, how we will react.

 “There is nothing either good or bad, but thinking makes it so.”
 Hamlet